Enso21/Stories/docs/markdown/ryan-quotes.md

 >
 > Ryan: There's so much diversity with the fish, but not the guys.

+> Me: What data set are they using?
+>
+> ...
+>
+> Me: Aw snap they are using MNIST?
+Bro, why does everyone use MNIST for everything.
+That's like using a Bazooka to kill [insert small animal].
+Dude, I swear the perceptron could get like 80% testing accuracy on MNIST.
+Why they hell do all the examples use MNIST???

 > [On Charlotte 2's nickname]
 >
 > Me: Well, we've only met each other twice... so I guess I know her enough to call her Charlotte 2.